xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 use  it instead.
 This register is typically  set  equal  to  the original stack pointer, and is called the frame pointer.

-The  68000 instruction set LINK lets you  declare  such  a  frame pointer, and  sets  it  equal  to  the  stack pointer, all in one instruction.
+The  68000 instruction set `LINK` lets you  declare  such  a  frame pointer, and  sets  it  equal  to  the  stack pointer, all in one instruction.
 As a matter of  fact,  it does even more than that.
-Since this register may have been in use for  something  else  in the calling procedure, LINK also pushes the current value of that register onto the stack.
+Since this register may have been in use for  something  else  in the calling procedure, `LINK` also pushes the current value of that register onto the stack.
 It  can  also  add a value to the stack pointer, to make room for local variables.

-The complement of LINK is UNLK, which simply  restores  the stack pointer and pops the old value back into the register.
+The complement of `LINK` is `UNLK`, which simply  restores  the stack pointer and pops the old value back into the register.

 Using these two  instructions,  the code for the previous example